justdie386/moon-gas/README.md

 Run cargo build --release --features *the lua version you want to use*

+Has support for lua version from 5.1 to 5.4 and also for luajit but i only tested 5.1 and 5.4

 to build on macos, if you get an error related to cc, add this to ~/.cargo/config, this fixed it for me